 For Summer a simple flower pot of purple pansies looks fresh and effective.
 A galvanized old tub container garden filled with golden wallflowers and buttery pansies makes a unique container garden.
 Potted ferns and hostas can create great backdrops for a planter crammed full of scarlet, rose and salmon amaryllis, golden forsythia and pussy willow branches.
 Forget–me–nots placed with yellow tulips make a pretty still life.
 Small ornamental trees can be containerized and planted with complimentary colored flowers.
 A large basket filled with sweet peas; a geranium and chives will brighten up a corner and give you fresh chives as well.

 Fill all manner of pots, planters and window boxes to the brim and place them in every nook and cranny available for your container gardening.
 Marguerites and snapdragons, blue Anagallis, Felicia and Helichrysum make a stunning window box.
 A trough of easy to grow alpines of Pink white saxifrage alpine phlox white rock rose and papaver alpinum A trough like this will last a couple of years before it needs transplanting.
 Flower boxes filled with lavenders and Salvia are highly aromatic for late summer.
-Place near a door or path, so you can enjoy them.
+Place near a door or path, so you can enjoy https://optima-23.ru/.

 For Autumn, container gardening using marigolds, chysanthemums and cape figwort Rudbeckia, and Asters will add color to your fall flower pots or window boxes.
 Convolvulus cneorum is an attractive small shrub with eye-catching silver grey leaves which lasts through winter.
 It has white flowers in spring and summer.
 Planted with ice blue pansies, it makes a subtle display from autumn to spring.